Shop for Plans

 - The cost of the care you received

-- Any money you saved by visiting in-network providers
+- Any money you saved by using in-network providers

-No. It is simply a statement of the medical services you received and details on how you and your plan will share costs.
+No. An EOB is simply a statement of the medical services you received and details on how you and your plan will share costs.
 You will not use this to pay any outstanding bill.

 How do you read an EOB?